 Interviewing Clerk What They Do

-Interviews people to get information.
-Contacts them by telephone, mail, or in person for the purpose of completing forms, applications, or questionnaires.
-Asks specific questions and records answers.
+Interviews persons by telephone, mail, in person, or by other means for the purpose of completing forms, applications, or questionnaires.
+Asks specific questions, records answers, and assists persons with completing form.
 May sort, classify, and file forms.

 This career is part of the Business, Management and Administration cluster Administrative and Information Support pathway.